-Incredibly, these 13 things do not exist
+All these things were made by AI and don't actually exist

 The idea is to use Joel Simon's Ganbreeder system to create your own artwork, then get Ganvas Studio to print it.

-Ganbreeder lets you merge image and use AI to create something entirely unique - and a bit weird too.
+Ganbreeder lets you merge images and use AI to create something entirely unique - and a bit weird too.

 These Portrait Paintings Do Not Exist